xn-sakina/usagi/README.md

 # USAGI

-Avatar image cropper and previewer
+Easy avatar image cropper and previewer for SNS

 ### Usage